DUNE/femb_doc/test_stand_expert/ADC/README.md

       028130DD   EP4CGX50
    ```

    If not, then you are having trouble talking to the USB-Blaster.
-Try restarting
+You can try
+   killing the jtagd process by running `killall jtagd`, then see if
-   the PC.
+   `femb_firmware_check_programmer` works.
+If not, try restarting the PC.
 4. Try programming the 2 MHz firmware with `femb_firmware_program` and the 1 MHz
    with `femb_firmware_program -1`.
 If that works then firmware programming should
    work in the GUI.
 If not, maybe the error messages can help you debug the problem
-   (or send them to an exper).
+   (or send them to an expert).

 Test Board Physical Setup
 -------------------------